andywyatte17/andywyatte17.github.io/doctor-who-list/how-to-bingewatch-class-who-skipwatch.md

 <sub>Season 15 (Tom Baker)</sub>

 Introduction of a surprisingly fun new companion: K-9.
-Not the world’s greatest episode otherwise.
+Not the world's greatest episode otherwise.

 Story 93; 4 episodes - The Invisible Enemy